-Backwater valves are a must-have for some buildings, and a should-have for all.
-These valves are put in place to protect your home from a backup of sewage from the city’s main sewage pipes.
+Backwater valves are a must-have for most buildings.
+These valves protect your home from a back-up of sewage from the city’s main sewage pipes.
 If there is a block in the main sewage line, it will take some time before the community is aware of it.
 During this time, people will continue to flush toilets and run faucets.
 After a while, the sewage has no place to go but back up the sewage lines – into your home.
 A backwater valve will prevent this from happening.
 In other words, it means that sewage can only go one way – out of your home.

-Backwater valve installation is best done when a building is being newly constructed.
-That’s because a trench will have to be dug out that’s about 2 to 3 feet wide in order to install it.
-However, if you require backwater valve installation, it can be done at any time by a professional plumbing company.
+Backwater valve installation should be completed when a building is being newly constructed.
+The technicians will need to dig out a trench 2 to 3 feet wide to install the backwater valve.
+However, if you require a backwater valve installation, it can be done at any time by a professional plumbing company.

-Sewage flooding can also occur during massive rain storms, as occurred in 2012 across Manitoba, Ontario and Quebec.
+Sewage flooding can also occur during massive rainstorms, like in 2012 across Manitoba, Ontario, and Quebec.
 Not all government by-laws require backwater valves just yet.
-However, some insurance companies will not pay for damages in certain homes if there is no functioning backwater valve installed.
+However, some insurance companies will not pay for damages in individual homes if there is no functioning backwater valve installed.

 As the climate changes, more torrential rainstorms will dramatically increase in the future.
 The amount of water going into the city drains will be affected by that change in weather significantly.
 During rainstorms and snow melting, city drains overload with water, debris, and sewage.
 The drains unsuccessfully try to redirect all the water away.
 As a result, we face backed up drains.

 Typically water moves to the lowest point.
 Unfortunately, that lowest point could end up being your basement.
 To prevent your property from disaster, install a backwater valve.
 The backwater valve will close up if water backs up, keeping you and your house safe from serious damage.
 Contact the plumbing professionals at POM Plumbing Inc. today about our high-quality backwater valve installation services.